 Most of the published propagation models are derived either for outdoor or indoor application.
 But in the “real world” a combination of both types is required.

-For combined scenarios, the classical outdoor models, Hata (modified version, see § 2) and spherical diffraction model (Recommendations ITU-R P.452, ITU-R P.526 and ITU-R P.676), are combined with an indoor model.
+For combined scenarios, the classical outdoor models, Hata (extended version, see § 2) and spherical diffraction model (Recommendations ITU-R P.452, ITU-R P.526 and ITU-R P.676), are combined with an indoor model.
 An illustrative description is given in the following.

 The path loss pL consists of median path loss L and the Gaussian variation T(G()) where  is the standard deviation: